simeonyaniliev/how-to-install-java/how-to-install-java-open-jdk-all-os.md

 	○ Enter the variable value as the installation path of the JDK (without the bin sub-folder).
 	○ Click OK.
 	○ Click Apply Changes.
-5.(Optional) Configure the JDK in your IDE (e.g. IntelliJ or Eclipse or MSCode).
+5. (Optional) Configure the JDK in your IDE (e.g. IntelliJ or Eclipse or MSCode).
 You are set.
 To see if it worked, open up the Command Prompt and type java -version and see if it prints your newly installed JDK.
 If you want to uninstall - just undo the above steps.